BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

 </div>

+Bitcoin can be sent two ways; on the primary base layer, or the secondary [Lightning network](/guide/glossary/#lightning-network) layer.

-Once a transaction has been broadcast, the bitcoin network starts processing it.
+On the base layer, once a transaction is broadcast from a wallet via a node, the Bitcoin network starts processing it.
 Users may want to stay informed about this progress, particularly when a transaction takes longer than expected.
-In extreme cases, it is possible to retroactively increase the transaction fee to get validated faster with a Replace-by-Fee technique.
+The average transaction time on the base layer is 10 minutes, but this can vary a lot depending on the fee the sender was willing to pay.
+In extreme cases, it is possible to retroactively increase the transaction fee to get validated faster with a [Replace-by-Fee](/guide/glossary/#replace-by-fee-rbf) technique.

+On the Lightning network, transactions happen inside payment channels that are established on the base layer between the two participants.
+The state of ownership of the bitcoin within the channel is maintained by the participant Lightning network nodes.
+Transactions on this layer are almost instant, and have negligible fees.
+There are however fees to open and close channels as this is recorded on the base layer.

 To find out more, visit the [Sending bitcoin](/guide/payments/send/) page.

 ## Requesting bitcoin